Pennsylvania

 What water heater service usually includes

-No-hot-water and performance diagnosis
+No-hot-water and repeat-symptom diagnosis

-Leak and connection repair
+Leak and lower-level utility repair

 Replacement planning and installation